MOX fuel: Spent MOX fuel

-Current applications
+Applications

 Reprocessing of commercial nuclear fuel to make MOX is performed in France and to a lesser extent in Russia, India and Japan.
 In the UK THORP operated from 1994 to 2018.
 China plans to develop fast breeder reactors and reprocessing.
 Reprocessing of spent commercial-reactor nuclear fuel is not permitted in the United States due to nonproliferation considerations.
 Germany had plans for a reprocessing plant at Wackersdorf but as this failed to materialize, it instead relied on French nuclear reprocessing capabilities until legally outlawing the transport of German spent fuel for reprocessing in 2005.

 The United States was building a MOX fuel plant at the Savannah River Site in South Carolina.
-Although the Tennessee Valley Authority (TVA) and Duke Energy expressed interest in using MOX reactor fuel from the conversion of weapons-grade plutonium, TVA (currently the most likely customer) said in April 2011 that it would delay a decision until it could see how MOX fuel performed in the nuclear accident at Fukushima Daiichi.
+Although the Tennessee Valley Authority (TVA) and Duke Energy expressed interest in using MOX reactor fuel from the conversion of weapons-grade plutonium, TVA (the most likely customer) said in April 2011 that it would delay a decision until it could see how MOX fuel performed in the nuclear accident at Fukushima Daiichi.
 In May 2018, the Department of Energy reported that the plant would require another $48 billion to complete, on top of the $7.6 billion already spent.
 Construction was cancelled.

 Thermal reactors

-Most modern thermal reactors using high burn up uranium oxide fuel produce a quite significant proportion of their output towards the end of core life from fission of plutonium produced by neutron capture in uranium 238 earlier in the life of the core, so adding some plutonium oxide to the fuel at manufacture is not in principle a very radical step.
+Most modern thermal reactors using high burn up uranium oxide fuel produce a significant proportion of their output towards the end of core life from fission of plutonium produced by neutron capture in uranium 238 earlier in the life of the core, so adding some plutonium oxide to the fuel at manufacture is not in principle a very radical step.
 About 30 thermal reactors in Europe (Belgium, the Netherlands, Switzerland, Germany and France) are using MOX and an additional 20 have been licensed to do so.
 Most reactors use it as about one third of their core, but some will accept up to 50% MOX assemblies.
 In France, EDF aims to have all its 900 MWe series of reactors running with at least one-third MOX.
 Japan aimed to have one third of its reactors using MOX by 2010, and has approved construction of a new reactor with a complete fuel loading of MOX.
-Of the total nuclear fuel used today, MOX provides 2%.
+As 2011, of the total nuclear fuel used, MOX provides about 2%.

 Licensing and safety issues of using MOX fuel include: